tfachada/thesist/template/Chapters/0-Quick-guide.typ

 == Using the Bibliography

 Simply reference the bibliography items in the same way you would do for figures.
-Like this. @Nobody06
+Like this: @Madje_Typst Paste LaTeX-style references in `refs.bib`, or switch to a `.yaml` file based on Typst's native format if you want.

 == Afterword

-You can keep this file in the project while removing it from `main.typ` if you want to keep it as a reference when you begin the thesis writing.
+You can keep this file in the project while removing it from `main.typ` if you want to keep it as a reference.

 Keep in mind that this template may receive new features in the future; this will be influenced, in part, by the evolution of both the package ecosystem and Typst itself.
 You can always check for updates and update the package in your document.
-Instructions will be given on the template's page if you need to take any extra steps besides just changing the version in your import statements.
+Instructions will be given on the template's changelog if you need to take any extra steps besides just changing the version in your import statements.

 *Feel free to contribute to this package's repository if you so wish.*